Close Menu

 Step 2 in action: Hand over the toothbrush and let them go wild cleaning their toy’s teeth.

-Step 3: The “my turn, your turn” switch.
+Step 3: Use the “my turn, your turn” switch

-Once your kid is feeling proud and happy about cleaning their toy, that’s your opening.
+Once your kid is feeling proud and in charge, that is your opening.

 Say something like, “Wow!
 Dolly’s teeth are so sparkly now!
 Should we make your teeth sparkly too?”